 - Cabbages, celery, and mushrooms

 - Apple peels

 Foods that contribute to higher stool liquidity

 Stools higher in liquid content usually produce more flatulence.
 These foods include:

 - Spicy Foods

-Although there is no absolute rule on what to eat or not to eat, knowing how various foods affect the body’s response to them will help ostomates better plan their day.
+Although no absolute rule defines what to eat or not, knowing how the body responds to various foods will help ostomates plan their day.

 Suppress flatulence with stiflers

 Stoma stiflers are specially made polyurethane foam products that attach themselves to a stoma cup.
 It muffs and suppresses the noise from the stoma and adapts to hold the changing consistency of stool.
 This adjustment does not require a restroom; patients can do it discreetly in public.
 The stifler also offers protection to the stoma thanks to its cup-shape.